bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ![Greenlight Login](/images/greenlight/login.png)

 All of these authentication providers are configurable and can be turned on/off individually.
-Turning off In-application authentication will disable user signup.
+Turning off In-application authentication will disable user sign up.
 This allows you to preconfigure accounts for specific users who you want to have access to your server.

 Once you are logged in, you'll see your account appear in the top right corner of the screen.
-Clicking on this displays a dropdown that allows you to traverse Greenlight.
+Clicking on this displays a drop-down that allows you to traverse Greenlight.

 ![Greenlight Nav](/images/greenlight/nav.png)